0xworks/Pikzel/README.md

 * generate cmake cache (using Visual Studio built-in cmake support)
 * build

-Be aware that the first time you build, it will take a little longer than usual (a couple of minutes maybe) as it builds the dependecies also (in particular, assimp).
+Be aware that the first time you build, it will take a little longer than usual (a couple of minutes maybe) as it builds the dependencies also (in particular, assimp).